Skip to Main Content

 What a 3-Star World of Fine Wine Accreditation Signals

 The World of Fine Wine accreditation system evaluates wine lists on depth, breadth, and the quality of the buying decisions behind them.
 A 3-Star rating, which Cellar Door Christchurch holds, sits at the upper tier of that system and places the venue in a peer group that includes some of the most wine-serious operations in the region.
-The additional recognition as an Australasia Regional Winner reinforces that placement: this is not a restaurant with a wine list appended, but a wine destination with food service at the appropriate level.
+The additional recognition as an Australasia Regional Winner reinforces that placement: this is not a restaurant with a wine list appended, but a wine bar with food service at the appropriate level.

 For context, the Australasia category in the World of Fine Wine awards encompasses Australia and New Zealand, two markets with very different wine-list cultures.
 Australian fine dining has historically leaned toward large-format cellars with deep back-vintages; New Zealand's leading programs tend to show more precision in regionality and a stronger bias toward domestic producers.
 A regional win within that competitive field requires a list that performs credibly against both approaches.